 Information about us

-National Car Parks Limited and its associated company National Car Parks Manchester Limited are registered in England and Wales under company numbers 253240 and 3643895 respectively.
-The registered office of both companies is at Saffron Court, 14B St Cross Street, London, EC1N 8XA.
-In certain Car Parks, we act as agent on behalf of the car park owner, which may be a local authority, corporate entity or other organisation.
+National Car Parks Limited (company registration number 253240) and its associated companies S&K Car Park Management Limited trading as “Secure Parking” (company registration number 7401550), NCP Commercial Services Ltd (company registration number 6065600), and National Car Parks (EUK) Limited (company registration number 6631612) are registered in England and Wales.
+The registered office of all companies is at Saffron Court, 14B St Cross Street, London, EC1N 8XA.
+In certain Car Parks we act as agent on behalf of the car park owner, which may be a local authority, corporate entity or other organisation.
 This will not affect your rights or obligations under these Terms and Conditions.

 Purpose of Customer Account

 The Customer Account allows you to access and buy Products for you to use.
 A corporate Customer Account will allow access to Products which can be bought for other persons, but not to access Member Benefits.